- What is the Error Code 0x80070426?

 After restarting your computer, check if the Error Code 0x80070426 is still there when you launch Windows Defender.
 If it isn’t, then you need to go back to the System Configuration window and enable a startup item.
 After that, restart your PC to see if the error is gone.
 Keep in mind that you need to perform this process for all the startup items until the Error Code 0x80070426 shows up again.
 Once you identify the culprit, you can disable it or remove it completely from your computer.

 Pro Tip: If you want optimum protection for your PC without the hassle of dealing with the Error Code 0x80070426, we suggest that you install Auslogics Anti-Malware.
 This software program can detect malicious items and threats no matter how discreetly they run in the background.
 Moreover, it can catch viruses and malware that Windows Defender may miss.
-As a certified Microsoft Gold Application Developer, Auslogics made sure that this tool will not conflict with your main antivirus.
+As a certified Microsoft Silver Application Developer, Auslogics made sure that this tool will not conflict with your main antivirus.

 Solution 3: Running the Windows Update Troubleshooter